mps435/NFmp3Downloader/README.md

 # NFmp3Downloader

-A simple desktop application for downloading YouTube videos as MP3 or MP4 files, built with Java and a web UI.
+A simple desktop application for downloading YouTube videos as MP3 or MP4 files, built on the powerful **yt-dlp** command-line tool.
+The app is developed in Java with a local web UI.

 This project is specifically designed with features to ensure smooth operation for **NetFree** users.